mmcpbr/careers-following-up/README.md

 --------

 *The example below is extremely enthusiastic and detailed about the interview process.
-Melina is telling Alyson (the tech recruiter) about her experiences in today’s interview and also indicated some specific details following the coffee meeting she had with alyson at the end of the day.*
+Melina is telling Alyson (the tech recruiter) about her experiences in today’s interview and also indicated some specific details following the coffee meeting she had with Alyson at the end of the day.*

 >Hi Alyson,